fczuardi/ec-site/wp-content/plugins/wp-livephp/readme.txt

 Starting from v1.3 there is an option to enable admin bar integration, to conveniently enable or disable Live.php monitoring directly on your frontend or backend with just one click.

+Since v1.5 with the content update feature, you can auto-update your browser with every post or page save.
+For this we create a file in the uploads base folder (wp-content/uploads/), and touch it with every save, which will trigger a refresh in the client browser.
+That location must be writable for this to work.

 WARNING!
 You should never activate this plugin on a live server!
 It is meant for developer environment only!

 == Installation ==

 Upload the WP Live.php plugin to your blog and Activate it.

-Thats all.
+If you want to use the content updates, make sure that the uploads base folder (wp-content/uploads/) is writable!
+(But to use WP you would need this anyway...)

 == Frequently Asked Questions ==